 13. We’re beyond thankful that we’re able to choose to live this way, because one of our biggest motivations is to be able to live on less so we can give more.

 Our story isn’t finished!
 You can read our update here: We’re Debt Free!
 Our Story Of How We Paid Off Our House.

 Are you debt-free or working towards being debt-free?
 Working on Dave Ramsey baby steps?
 What would you add to this list?
 I’m sure you have some great ideas!

 Go in grace today,

 New to my web site?
-I like to write about ways to get out of debt, save money, and live an abundant life for the glory of God!
+I like to write about ways to get out of debt, save money, and live well on less.
 Here are a few more ways you can save money:

 - Cook at home instead of eating out.
 We used to waste so much money going out to eat!
 Try a program like emeals (the link takes to you a free 14-day trial) to help you create simple, inexpensive meals at home.
 You’ll save MORE money on your groceries each month than the small amount you pay for their service.

 - Switch your cell phone service to a low-cost, lesser known carrier such as Republic Wireless.
 One of their unlimited monthly cell plans is only $15 per month!

 - Find ways to earn side money from home, such as working as a virtual assistant to bloggers or by starting your own blog.
 That’s what I did, and now I get to work from home while I help others!
 It’s a win-win!